preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/drawing-tab-authoring-processes/index.rst

 --------------------------------------
 If you have uploaded a drawing you can place clickable areas (shapes) on that drawing, to go to process steps and more.

-**Important Note!** To be able to add clickable shapes, the Process Type must contain one or more Freeform shapes.
+**Important Note!** To be able to add clickable shapes, the Process type must contain one or more Freeform shapes.

 **Tip!** Activating "Highlight shapes" in the grid settings can be useful when working with clickable areas.